esteemayo/burger/README.md

 ## Overview

 This application allows users to browse a menu of burgers, add items to cart, and place orders.
 The application uses Next.js for the frontend, Prisma for database modeling, and PostgreSQL as the database.
-Docker is used for containerization, Zustand for state management, Next-Auth for authentication and authorization, and React Query for data fetching and caching.
+Docker is used for containerization, Zustand for state management, SASS for styling, Next-Auth for authentication and authorization, and React Query for data fetching and caching.

 ## Features